 - At the end of a long work week, you won’t have to rush to pack your bags, head to the airport to catch a late-night flight or start the long drive to get to your vacation destination.
 Instead, you can unwind and come home from work and relax.
 You’ll be starting your vacation right away.
 You can order take-out and enjoy some family time, watch your favorite show, play some board games, or start that book you’ve been waiting to read.

 - Do you always wish your vacation could be just a few days longer?
 Staycations may give you that extra time.
 If you aren’t spending a day traveling at each end of your vacation.
-It’s like being given a few bonus days off!
+It’s like receiving a few bonus days off!
 No wasted time sitting in the airport or standing at the rental car desk.
 No worrying about checking out of your rental property or hotel and sitting around all day waiting to come home.
-And another bonus – you won’t have to worry about jet lag that you might struggle with if you have to fly across time zones on vacation.
+And another bonus – you won’t have to worry about the jet lag you might struggle with if you have to fly across time zones on vacation.

 - There’s no worrying about the weather turning your dream vacation into a nightmare.
 You won’t have canceled flights or spend days amusing the kids in the hotel room when all you packed for the beach was sunscreen and sand toys.
 Instead, you can create a list of things you can do near home for different kinds of weather.
 Picnics at the lake, catching an afternoon movie, or going on a wine tour can all be scheduled around the weather.

 - You’ll be supporting local or regional businesses when you venture out and check out new places close to home.
 It’s okay to spend money in big tourist areas.
-But getting out and picking strawberries at a local farm, stopping in the new cafe that just opened, or spending a day at a local children’s museum all put money back into your local economy.
+But getting out and picking strawberries at a local farm, stopping in the new cafe recently opened, or spending a day at a local children’s museum all put money back into your local economy.

 - You won’t have to make pet care decisions if a staycation is in your future.
 This can save you plenty of money and it won’t create more stress for your favorite furry friend (or you!)
 Worrying about someone coming into your home to care for your pet or finding a safe and trusted kennel isn’t a problem if your week off includes local adventures and more time at home.
 Your pet will love the time you spend at home as well.